Cheese Making Recipe of the Month

 OMG!
 The stew was amazing and with whey, there's added protein and vitamin B complex.

 As a cheese maker, I always have so much whey to deal with.
 I'm using it to make sourdough … whey plus a cup of freshly milled wheat or rye flour.
 Then, when I make bread, I use whey instead of water, ferment it for 3 days.

 Meibao Nee, Folktale Country Farm, Sierra Foothills, CA

-(We did a blog article about Meibao in 2017 and her recipe for fermented bread is there - click here)
+We wrote an article about Meibao in 2017 and her recipe for fermented bread.